October is National American Cheese Month, so how about some cheese fries, made with a fine American cheddar*?

 You don’t even have to fry the potatoes!

 This easy-to-make dish uses frozen, baked Grown In Idaho crinkle-cut fries.

-Once they’re golden brown in the oven, top with shredded sharp cheddar cheese, bacon, scallions and sour cream (or ranch dressing).
+Once they’re golden brown in the oven, top them with shredded sharp cheddar cheese, bacon, scallions, and sour cream (or ranch dressing).